The ASPIICS solar coronagraph aboard the Proba-3 formation flying mission. Scientific objectives and instrument design: Operational concept

 The observing programs are fully flexible, but a minimal set of 4 programs is intended to match the ASPIICS science objectives:

-1. The \textit{Full Set} program corresponds to a sequence of 6 acquisitions, one for each filter, with 2 or 3 exposure times for each, to capture the dynamic range of the coronal signal at the best signal-to-noise ratio.
+1. The Full Set program corresponds to a sequence of 6 acquisitions, one for each filter, with 2 or 3 exposure times for each, to capture the dynamic range of the coronal signal at the best signal-to-noise ratio.
 It takes a bit less than 4 minutes to complete and is typically intended to observe the quiescent corona (as it includes long exposure times), usually at the beginning and end of each 6-hour coronagraphy interval.

-2. The \textit{Synoptic} program consists of a Full Set followed by 54 acquisitions in the wideband filter at a cadence of 60~s (or alternatively, 106 acquisitions at a cadence of 30~s).
+2. The Synoptic program consists of a Full Set followed by 54 acquisitions in the wideband filter at a cadence of 60~s (or alternatively, 106 acquisitions at a cadence of 30~s).
 It lasts 1 hour and can be repeated 6 times to fill in one coronagraphy interval.

-3. The \textit{Waves} programs consist of fast cadence observations in one filter (usually wideband), typically at 2~s, 4~s or 15~s cadence, depending on the number of exposures and number of tiles in the tile maps (adapting the field of view accordingly for the desired signal-to-noise ratio).
+3. The Waves programs consist of fast cadence observations in one filter (usually wideband), typically at 2~s, 4~s or 15~s cadence, depending on the number of exposures and number of tiles in the tile maps (adapting the field of view accordingly for the desired signal-to-noise ratio).

-4. The \textit{CME-Watch} program consists of the wideband and narrowband filters observed every 60~s, replaced by acquisitions in the 3 polarized filters every 5 minutes.
+4. The CME-Watch program consists of the wideband and narrowband filters observed every 60~s, replaced by acquisitions in the 3 polarized filters every 5 minutes.

 The Waves and CME-Watch programs produce much more data volume in 6 hours than can be downloaded in one day, so that one needs to alternate them with programs producing less data, or use selective downlink.
+The science data compression is made using an CCSDS 121.0-B-2 FPGA accelerator \citep{Kranitis2015}.
+The baseline compression is lossless, although the use of a lossy compression is also possible.